matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ## Introduction

 In manufacturing, **Lean** thinking revolutionised how products were built by relentlessly eliminating waste.
 Software is _not_ manufacturing, and the "software factory" analogy is deeply flawed.
-Yet, the core **Lean** principle of respecting resources and optimising flow remains the foundation of modern high-performance software delivery.
+Yet, the core **Lean** principles of respecting resources and optimising flow remain the foundations of modern high-performance software delivery.

 To apply this to software, we must consider the three systemic forces identified in the Toyota Production System by engineer Taiichi Ohno: